 Rice is one of the most common foods in all the world and only a small amount is the traditional white rice you may be used to.
 If you like rice but haven't had black rice, you're in for a treat.
 It's distinct dark color is the color of eggplant and has a nice nutty flavor.
 For breakfast, in Bali you'll find it served warm or room temperature and slightly al dente, with sliced bananas and coconut milk.
 Fresh island flavors all rolled up in a warm, soupy bowl of goodness!

 The first morning I tried the Banana Pancake, I was quite surprised when it arrived.
 Not only was the 'pancake' paper thin like a crepe, but it was topped with bananas sliced so thin you could probably see through them!
 On top of that, it was dotted with a gooey brown sugary jam and toasted coconut.

-They say slicing foods super thin allows you to experience the flavor more fully, like when slicing garlic.
-The more surface area you have, the more opportunity to taste the flavor - and that was certainly the case here.
+Slicing foods super thin allows you to experience the flavor more fully, apparently, like when slicing garlic.
+The more surface area you have, the more opportunity there is to taste the flavor - and that was certainly the case here.
 This dish exploded with banana flavor and the toasted coconut added the right touch of sweetness and texture.
 The mild crepe made for a perfect balance.